 The following information is designed to assist all potential clients in deepening their understanding of the rigorous training and background academics necessary to obtain the various credentials that are associated with being a licensed practitioner in New York.Massage Therapist Qualifications

 Eugene Wood LMT has his B.S. in Psychology and twenty years of experience in adult learning, having worked in corporations ranging from American Express to Jive Records.
 He is certified by Microsoft as a Microsoft Office User Specialist.
 He is a New York State Licensed and Nationally Certified Massage Therapist.
-He graduated from the Swedish Institute in New York City and he is currently the President of the NY Chapter of AMTA.
+He graduated from the Swedish Institute in New York City and he is the former President of the NY Chapter of AMTA.

 Eugene provides clients with outstanding services and multiple credentials, and is proud to associate with: